taylormoineau/halcyonShieldTracker/README.md

 3. Info for Items ('/item/:itemId') - A tiny page to emulate displaying a bit of data about individual purchases.

+The actual data is found in transactionData.js

-Calculating and filtering functions are found in utils.js.
+Calculating and filtering functions are found in getTransactionData.js. getTransactionData() is the primary function from this page, which takes the data and returns an object with the relevant filters applied.

 A small loading div is located in LoadingPage.js